contagon/handbook/handbook/12-primary.md

 ### 12.1.4 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Classes

 Primary classes help children feel Heavenly Father’s love and learn about His plan of happiness.
 Lessons follow the [Come, Follow Me](https://www.churchofjesuschrist.org/study/come-follow-me?lang=eng) curriculum.
-On fifth Sundays, teachers are encouraged to use “[Preparing Children for a Lifetime on God’s Covenant Path](https://www.churchofjesuschrist.org/study/manual/for-primary-preparing-children-for-a-lifetime-on-gods-covenant-path?lang=eng).”
+On fifth Sundays, teachers are encouraged to use “[Appendix B: For Primary—Preparing Children for a Lifetime on God’s Covenant Path](https://www.churchofjesuschrist.org/study/manual/for-primary-preparing-children-for-a-lifetime-on-gods-covenant-path?lang=eng).”

 Primary classes are organized by age and the number of teachers available.
 Units with fewer children or teachers may combine two or more age-groups into one class.
 In larger units, Primary leaders may form more than one class for an age-group and more than one nursery.